 Where there is a partnership project that meets the definition of an undertaking under this Class EA, and any of the partners' approved Class EAs, such as the "Municipal Class Environmental Assessment" (Municipal Engineers Association, June 2000 - as amended), then the partners will decide which Class EA will be applied.
-If the decision is to use this Class EA, then the proponent Conservation Authority shall provide written justification for making that decision in the Notice of Filing.
+If the decision is to use this Class EA, then the Conservation Authority shall provide written justification for making that decision in the Notice of Filing.
+If the decision is to use the Municipal Class Environmental Assessment, the proponent Conservation Authority would have to be a co-proponent under that Class EA.